mnz1988/stable-diffusion-guide/README.md

    * **Sampling method:** These dictate how your image is formulated, and each produce different results.
 The default of `Euler a` is almost always the best.
 There are also very good results for `DPM++ 2M Karras` and `DPM++ SDE Karras`.
    * **Sampling steps:** These are "calculated" beforehand, and so more steps doesn't always mean more detail.
 I always go with 30, you may go from 20-50 and find good results.
    * **Width and Height:** 512x512 is the default, and you should almost never go above 768 in either direction as it may distort and deform your image.
 To produce bigger images see `Hires. fix`
-   * **Batch Count and Batch Size:** Batch *size* is how many images your graphics card will create at the same time, which is limited by your graphics card.
-Batch count is how many repeats of those to produce.
+   * **Batch Count and Batch Size:** Batch *size* is how many images your graphics card will generate at the same time, which is limited by its VRAM.
+Batch *count* is how many repetitions of those to produce.
 Batches have sequential seeds, more on seeds below.
    * **CFG Scale:** "Lower values produce more creative results".
 You should almost always stick to 7, but 4 to 10 is an acceptable range.
-It gets strange outside that.
+It may get strange outside that.
    * **Seed:** A number that guides the creation of your image.
 The same seed with the same prompt and parameters produces almost exacly the same image every time.

    **Hires. fix:** Lets you create larger images without distortion.
 Often used at 2x scale.
 When selected, more options appear: